arslanbilal/cryptology-project/README.md

 	- users can message other users
 	- users see only own messages
 	- users message is in a place(incoming, outgoing)
-	- messages are encrypting with AES 256 bit.
+	- messages are encrypting with AES 256 bit key.
 	- users can only see his/her own messages, others are encrypted.
+	- Man-in-the-Middle see for all Cipher Message.
+	- Man-in-the-Middle does not have key to see plain format.

 ## How does it look like?
 ##### v0.2